-Nebraska State Quarters were released on April 3, 2006 as the thirty-seventh coin in the State Quarter series.
+Nebraska State Quarters (Buy on eBay) were released on April 3, 2006 as the thirty-seventh coin in the State Quarter series.
 The original statehood date of Nebraska was was March 1, 1867.

 The reverse design of the Nebraska Quarter features Chimney Rock and an ox drawn wagon.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “Chimney Rock.”
 The coin’s reverse was designed and engraved by Charles Vickers.